-This lesson is designed to help create a Health Wheel: a personal, inspirationally based, self-care plan for preventing or managing diabetes in daily life.
-The student or client researches the causes of diabetes, and creates a "health wheel" that reflects their personal creativity, commitment and desires to manage their diabetes (or diabetes prevention). dents will use a variety of learning styles to identify and develop their own preferences for eating healthy, shopping for appropriate foods, exercising, using technological resources, understanding sugar contents of foods, and building a personal support circle.
+This lesson is designed to help create a personal, inspirationally based, self-care plan for preventing or managing diabetes in daily life.
+The student or client researches the causes of diabetes, and creates a "health wheel" that reflects their personal creativity, commitment and desires to manage their diabetes (or diabetes prevention).
+The student will use a variety of learning styles to identify and develop their own preferences for eating healthy, shopping for appropriate foods, exercising, using technological resources, understanding sugar contents of foods, and building a personal support circle.
+The student will also have developed a personal health notebook to write statements, commitments, recipes and grocery lists.